prazrad/MotorLifePoc/README.md

 Parameter "sensorRaw" is the kafka topic name.

 ### Results
-The data generated is pupulated under the mongoDB collection along with the processed value **life** of each entry with motorId.
+The data generated is populated under the mongoDB collection along with the processed value **life** of each entry with motorId.
 Using the data analytics and visualization tools we can view the data for health monitoring and checking the life of motors.